pip-services/pip-services-docs/content/en/node/commons/data/tokenized_data_page.md

 <span class="hide-title-link">

 #### data
-The items of the retrieved page.
+Items of the retrieved page.
 > `public` **data**: T[]

 #### token
-The starting point for the next search.
+starting point for the next search.
 > `public` **token**: string

 #### total
-The total amount of items in a request.
+Total amount of items in a request.
 > `public` **total**: number

 </span>